Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Numerical Experiments

 \subsubsection{Numerical Performance}

-From Tables \ref{Table:newsvendor-averageData}--\ref{Table:CVaR-averageData} and \ref{Table:newsvendor-ODRData}--\ref{Table:CVaR-PCAData-3}, we have the following observations.
-First, when $m \in \{100, 200\}$, where the Mosek solver solves each instance of the original problem to the optimality, our ODR approach performs much better than the three benchmark approaches.
+From Tables \ref{Table:newsvendor-averageData}--\ref{Table:production-transportation-averageData-K15}, we have the following observations.
+First, in the newsvendor problem with $m \in \{100, 200\}$ and the production-transportation problem with $(m,n) \in \{(4,25), (5,20), (5,40), (8,25)\}$, the Mosek solver solves each instance of the original problem to the optimality.
+Our ODR approach performs much better than the three benchmark approaches.
 Both the ``ODR-LB'' and ``ODR-RLB'' provide a smaller value of ``Gap1'' than the low-rank algorithm and the PCA approximation, and require a shorter computational time than the three benchmark approaches.
-The ``ODR-UB'' also provides a smaller value of ``Gap2'' than the PCA approximation if $m_1 \neq 100\% \times m$ therein and requires shorter computational time.
+The ``ODR-UB'' also provides a smaller value of ``Gap2'' than the PCA approximation if $m_1 \neq 100\% \times {\rm{dim}}(\boldsymbol{\xi})$ therein and requires shorter computational time.

+Specifically, the objective value of our ``ODR-LB'' reaches the optimal value of the original problem for some instances of the multiproduct newsvendor problem (see Table \ref{Table:newsvendor-averageData}) and provides near-optimal solutions for the production-transportation problem with ``Gap1'' less than $0.34\%$ (see Tables \ref{Table:production-transportation-averageData-K5}--\ref{Table:production-transportation-averageData-K15}).
+More importantly, the ``ODR-LB'' reduces the computational time by up to three orders of magnitude compared to the Mosek solver.
+In addition, the ``ODR-RLB'' and ``ODR-UB'' \textit{reach the optimal value of the original problem for all instances} in Tables \ref{Table:production-transportation-averageData-K10}--\ref{Table:production-transportation-averageData-K15} and provide objective values that are near-optimal (within $1.8\%$ for all instances and $0.03\%$ for most instances) in Tables \ref{Table:newsvendor-averageData}--\ref{Table:production-transportation-averageData-K5}, while reducing the computational time significantly.
+The results also imply that our ADMM algorithms return the optimal $\mathbf{B}^*$ for most instances.